joshbruce/fourth-earth-raw/public/content.md

 A player says their character is going to run the 500 kilometers back to a town and bring help?

 This would most likely be an infinite difficulty; unless there is something in the setting and theme that would alter this.
-For example, let's say the character is super fast, maybe the action (in total) is 4 sub-actions each with a difficulty of "No dice!"
-Or, maybe being very fast is just innate to the setting and theme, the difficulty might be applied to convincing help to travel to the location the character needs them to.
+For example, let's say the character is super fast, maybe the action (in total) is 4 sub-actions each with a "No dice!" difficulty.
+Or, maybe being super fast is just innate to the setting and theme and the difficulty might be in convincing other people to help and travel where they are needed.

 Another character in a different setting and theme decides to move behind a target and subdue an oppoenent using a blackjack.
-Might be a difficulty 10 for the movement and a difficulty "No dice!" to subdue the target in one blow; a hit by itself might have been a difficulty 4.
+Maybe moving behind the target is a difficulty 10 and a "No dice!" difficulty to subdue the target in one blow; a hit by itself might have been a difficulty 4.

 ## Skills and tools